For a list of Charleston Center Programs and Services, please CLICK HERE.

 The assessment is the first step in your treatment and it is the foundation for its success.
 Important decisions about your treatment are based on your assessment.
 This is why it important that you provide as much information as possible and that you provide accurate information during the assessment.

 No, a referral is not required to enter services at Charleston Center.
-We will, however, work with other providers to coordinate care at the clients' request.
+We will, however, work with other providers to coordinate care at the patients' request.
 A signed Release of Information form is required.

 Charleston Center uses a variety of methods based on individual need.
 Treatment is offered as individual, group or medication assisted therapy.
 Some evidence-based treatment models include: